If you need seventeen different skills just to get an entry-level job, maybe the problem isn’t your qualifications.

 They’re always learning but never doing.

-Meanwhile, their peers who’ve been shipping real work (even imperfect work) are getting hired, getting promoted, and getting better through practice.
+Meanwhile, her peers who’d been shipping real work — even messy, imperfect work — were getting hired, getting promoted, and developing actual UI UX design skills through practice.

 The Tool Trap

 Every few months, there’s a new design tool that’s going to “change everything.”
 Remember Sketch?
 Then Figma?
-Now it’s Framer, Webflow, etc, and whatever launched while I was writing this sentence.
+Now it’s Framer, Webflow, and whatever launched while I was writing this sentence.

 Each new tool spawns its own ecosystem of courses:

-- “Master Figma in 30 Days”
+“Master Figma in 30 Days”

-- “Advanced Prototyping with Principle”
+“Advanced Prototyping with Principle”

-- “Webflow for Designers”
+“Webflow for Designers”

-- “AI-Powered Design with [Insert Tool Here]”
+“AI-Powered Design with [Insert Tool Here]”

 A carpenter doesn’t become better by owning more hammers.
 They become better by building more things.
 The hammer is incidental.